EV charger installation 24/7 ELECTRICAL SERVICE License #1116554

 Quick answers about home EV charger installation

-Straight answers before you schedule - every home and panel is a little different, but these are the usual starting points.
+Every home and panel is a little different—these are the usual starting points before you book.

-We match output (40A/48A/50A, etc.) and connection style - hardwired or NEMA 14-50 - to your vehicle’s onboard limits and your charging goals.
+It depends on your car and charger.
+We match output (40A/48A/50A, etc.) and connection style—hardwired or NEMA 14-50—to your vehicle’s onboard limits and your charging goals.

 EV charger brands we install